-Educators Credit Union reached out to the program after Vice President of Auto & Lease Donna Klug heard a news spot about the program.
+Educators Credit Union reached out to the program after Vice President of Autos Donna Klug heard a news spot about the program.

 Educators Credit Union has since provided financial backing and gotten involved in the classroom.
 Employees from Educators Credit Union come to classes and teach students about the basics of car buying, the costs of owning a car, maintaining and building credit to help finance a car, and much more.